-Safeguarding Roles and Responsibilities Caroline Meehan - The Designated Governor for Safeguarding Nikki Davis - Vice Principal (Designated Senior Management Lead for Safeguarding) Sharon Ryan - Head of Student Experience (Deputy Safeguarding Lead) Jubar Miah - Equality, Inclusion and Safeguarding Manager Jackie Wignall - Head of Human Resources Ensure the Board of Governors appoints an appropriate senior member of staff, to oversee safeguarding within the College and have designated safeguarding staff in place.
+Safeguarding Roles and Responsibilities Caroline Meehan - The Designated Governor for Safeguarding Rob Holmes - Assistant Principal Quality and Student Experience (Designated Senior Management Lead for Safeguarding) Sharon Ryan - Head of Student Experience (Deputy Safeguarding Lead) Kyle Immanuel - Equality, Inclusion and Safeguarding Manager (Deputy Safeguarding Lead) Jackie Wignall - Head of Human Resources Ensure the Board of Governors appoints an appropriate senior member of staff, to oversee safeguarding within the College and have designated safeguarding staff in place.
 Ensure that the College complies with its duties under relevant legislation.
 Support the designated Senior Safeguarding Lead in their role from the perspective of ensuring the allocation of funding and resource is sufficient to meet safeguarding of vulnerable adults and child protection activity.
-Overall management responsibility for ensuring effective safeguarding and child protection (including online safety) arrangements are in place The Senior Lead may delegate as necessary duties to the Deputy Safeguarding Lead, the Safeguarding Manager or the Head of Human Resources.
+Overall management responsibility for ensuring effective safeguarding and child protection (including online safety) arrangements are in place The Senior Lead may delegate as necessary duties to the Deputy Safeguarding Leads, the Safeguarding Manager or the Head of Human Resources.
 Carry out appropriate internal audits and checks to ensure effective arrangements are in place.
 Ensure the allocation of funding and resource is sufficient to meet the current safeguarding of vulnerable adults and child protection activity.
 Ensure the College safeguards and promotes the welfare of children as defined in the KCSiE 2021 guidance and the Leeds Practice Principles: I. protecting children from maltreatment; II. preventing impairment of children's mental and physical health or development; III. ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and IV. taking action to enable all children to have the best outcomes.
-Carry out appropriate internal audits and checks to ensure effective.
-Assist the Senior and Deputy lead for Safeguarding in developing and implementing Policies and Procedures to ensure compliance with legislation, KCSiE 2021 guidance and the Leeds Practice Principals.
+Carry out appropriate internal audits and checks to ensure effective Assist the Senior and Deputy lead for Safeguarding in developing and implementing Policies and Procedures to ensure compliance with legislation, KCSiE 2021 guidance and the Leeds Practice Principals.
 Develop and maintain partnerships with the Local Authority, Police and relevant agencies involved with Safeguarding children and adults.
-Provide outcome focused Supervision to Designated Safeguarding Officers on the full range of child protection and safeguarding issues to support the development and professional boundaries expected whilst working at the College.
-Advise the Senior Lead on appropriate process in instances where a member of staff is Ensure the governing body have safeguarding training on their strategic Ensure safer recruitment practices are in place. arrangements are in place. of their capabilities and skills around case management. involved in a suspected case of risk / or harm to a child.
+Provide outcome focused Supervision to Designated Safeguarding Officers on the full range of child protection and safeguarding issues to support the development of their capabilities and Develop and implement policies and procedures to ensure that Safer Recruitment arrangements are in place and effective.
+Ensure that a Single Central Record (SCR) is maintained and updated in line with national guidance.
+Develop and implement policies that ensure that staff are fully aware of the appropriate behaviour and professional boundaries expected whilst working at the College.
+Advise the Senior Lead on appropriate process in instances where a member of staff is involved in a suspected

-- responsibilities every three years, to provide appropriate challenge and support for any action, to progress areas of weakness or development in the College's safeguarding arrangements. - Ensure the Chair of the Board is nominated to liaise with the local authority and/or partner agencies on issues of safeguarding and in the event of allegations of abuse made against the Principal or the College or member of the governing body. - Ensure that an appropriate framework is in place for internet filters and web-use monitoring systems.
+- Ensure the governing body have safeguarding training on their strategic responsibilities every three years, to provide appropriate challenge and support for any action, to progress areas of weakness or development in the College's safeguarding arrangements. - Ensure the Chair of the Board is nominated to liaise with the local authority and/or partner agencies on issues of safeguarding and in the event of allegations of abuse made against the Principal or the College or member of the governing body. - Ensure that an appropriate framework is in place for internet filters and web-use monitoring systems.
 Students should not be able to access harmful or inappropriate material from the College's IT system.